Cookies on this website

 We do not provide a treatment service or advice for those in crisis.
 If you are in crisis or feeling suicidal we urge you to seek help from your general practitioner, through a telephone helpline service such as Samaritans (UK telephone number 116 123), or by discussing your problems with a friend or colleague.
 Befrienders Worldwide offers a comprehensive directory of crisis helplines worldwide.
 We are also not able to discuss individual cases.

-The following are the specific investigations within the areas of research;
+The following are areas of research interest;

 Epidemiology and trends in self-harm